 - 5S – 17.5V

-However, for tiny whoops, because they use little 1S batteries, the voltage will sag a lot more than bigger batteries.
-So it’s normal to land at 3.0V or 3.1V per cell, and after some 10/15 minutes of resting it will come back to around 3.5V.
+However, for tiny whoops, because they use little 1S batteries, the voltage will sag more than bigger batteries.
+So it’s normal to land at 3.2V or even 3.1V per cell, and after some 10/15 minutes of resting it will come back to around 3.5V.

 There are many ways of measuring battery voltage in a quadcopter.

 Using Lipo Battery Voltage Alarm or Buzzer

 The most popular choice is a voltage alarm, which connects to the balance plug of a LiPo battery.
 They are cheap, and widely available.
 The buzzer is triggered when any one cell drops below a set threshold, e.g. 3.5V per cell.

 Built-in Voltage Sensor in flight controllers, FPV cameras and OSD

 Many flight controllers, OSD modules, and even FPV cameras these days have built-in voltage sensor (a.k.a VBAT input).
 By connecting your battery directly to this VBAT pin will allow real-time battery voltage displayed in your FPV feed (OSD).

 The biggest problem with monitoring voltage is that it decreases with fluctuations.
 For example when you do a punch out, the motors draw a lot of amps, and the voltage drops off much faster than under normal load, but when you lower your throttle the voltage will quickly recover again, this is called voltage “sag”.